G-reasoner: Foundation Models for Unified Reasoning over Graph-structured Knowledge: Detailed Related Work

 \textbf{Agent-based Reasoning.} Another line of research explores the agent-driven graph reasoning and retrieval.
 For example, ToG~\citep{sunthink} employs LLM agents to sequentially interact with graphs and expands relevant reasoning paths for given queries, while ToG2~\citep{mathink} enhances this process by interactively retrieving from both knowledge graphs and documents, thereby achieving context-aware retrieval for reasoning.
 KAG \citep{KAG} integrates the logical query solver during the agent-based reasoning, which will be called with the query generated by LLMs to perform symbolic reasoning on knowledge graphs.
 Youtu-GraphRAG \citep{dong2025youtu} further proposes an agentic framework that leverages graph schema to guide the LLMs to interact with the graph for reasoning.
 Despite the effectiveness, these methods often incur substantial computational costs and suffer from high latency due to the multiple invocations of LLMs.

 \textbf{GNN-based Reasoning.} More recent efforts leverage graph neural network (GNNs) \cite{wu2020comprehensive} to reasoning over graph and enhance LLMs.
 GNN-RAG~\citep{mavromatis2025gnn} firstly applies a GNN-based retriever to identify candidate entities for a given question, and then verbalizes entities-induced reasoning paths to support LLMs reasoning.
 G-retriever \citep{he2024g} combines GNNs with LLMs to enhance the structure understanding of LLMs for reasoning over knowledge graphs.
 SubgraphRAG \citep{lisimple} employs GNNs to encode the graph structure into the node representations, which are then used to retrieve relevant information for LLMs.
 More recently, GFM-RAG~\citep{luo2025gfm} proposes a graph foundation model designed to enable reasoning over different knowledge graphs.
-However, these approaches remain tailored for specific graphs and cannot generalize well across diverse types of graph structure.
+However, these approaches remain tailored for specific graphs and cannot generalize well across diverse types of graph structure. \RE{Although some GFMs have been designed, they primarily focus on graph-related tasks (e.g., node classification~\citep{zhao2024fully} and link prediction~\citep{galkintowards}), making them unsuitable for GraphRAG tasks.}